CS3219-AY2526Sem1/cs3219-ay2526s1-project-g09/backend-services/user-backend-service/README.md

 3. Clone `.env.example` and rename as `.env`.

 4. Replace <db_password> with your MongoDB Atlas account password.
 Replace <gmail_account> with your Gmail address.
+This email address is used by PeerPrep to send verification emails to users.
 Replace <brevo_user> and <brevo_pass> with the respective values from Brevo.
 Brevo setup guide can be found [here](https://help.brevo.com/hc/en-us/articles/7924908994450-Send-transactional-emails-using-Brevo-SMTP)

 5. Run the command `npm start` to start the User Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.